alanorwick/mosaic/README.md

 ## What MOSAIC Isn't

 **A Provisioning Tool**.
-"Because what we all really want is to generate YAML with a GUI ;) Although if you think we can do a better job the the programmatic interface around our clusters (kubectl, official libs), check out [K8Kat](https://github.com/nectar-cs/kapi)."
+MOSAIC does no provisioning whatsoever.

 **A Platform**.
-"Because having no control over my infra is exactly why I adopted programmatic infra in the first place ;)"
+Because we adopted programmatic infra in over to cede control ;)

 **A Dashboard**.
 It is technically a dashboard, but not one that just regurgitates JSON from the API.

 ## What *is* Nectar?

 Nectar is the company that makes MOSAIC.
-We're just out of stealth mode, have recently raised pre-seed, and are now in conversations for seed.
+We're just out of stealth mode, have recently raised pre-seed, and are based in London.

 Kubernetes is both complex and complicated.

 Complex is why we love it - it's what makes orchestration powerful - it's inherent.

-Complicated is why we hate it - it's orchestration's greatest weakness - but we believe it's *not* inherent.
+Complicated is why some hate it - orchestration's greatest weakness - but *we* believe it's *not* inherent.

 That's why **Nectar's mission** is to make orchestion *orderly*.